Credit decisioning begins by verifying income and employment. Both can be made through Argyle.

-- Scoping (this guide) - determine how you want to use Argyle and how to present the Argyle experience to your users.
+- Scoping (this guide) - determine how and where to integrate Argyle into your application process

-- Implementation - a guide to get you up and running.
+- Implementation - a technical quick-start guide to implementing Argyle for verification of income and employment

 There are four aspects to consider when thinking about the user flow:

 - Where in the process do you want to leverage Argyle?

 - Which users do you want to route through Argyle?